HungryByte/VHDL/README.md

 # VHDL
-Single Cycle Mips Processor designed with Verilog

-Designed VHDL codebase for supporting assembly language programming of the MIPS processor.
-The single cycle Mips processor is able to handle
+VHDL codebase for supporting assembly language programming of the MIPS processor.
+The single cycle Mips processor is able to handle the following instructions:

+          I-Type: ADDI, LW, SW, BEQ
+          J-Type: J, JAL
+          R-Type: ADD, SUB, SLL, SRL, JR, MUL, MULU, MFLO, MFHI, AND, OR, SLT

-Implemented System on Chip, Register Transfer Level, and module hierarchical design methodology in order to decrease the time it takes to calculate the factorial of a number.
+Implemented System on Chip, Register Transfer Level, and module hierarchical design methodology in order to decrease the time to calculate the factorial of a number.

 ![screenshot](L7datapathv5.png)